 Open “File” -> “Examples” -> “AmebaWire” -> “SlaveReader”

 The Arduino example uses A4 as the I2C SDA and A5 as the I2C SCL.

 Another important thing to note is that the GND pins of Arduino and Ameba should be connected to each other.

 Open the Arduino IDE of the Arduino Uno and open the serial monitor (“Tools” -> “Serial Monitor”).

-We press the reset button on Ameba to start to send messages.
-Then observe the serial monitor, you can see the messages show up every half second.
+We press the reset button on Ameba to start receiving messages from Arduino UNO.
+Then observe the serial monitor, you can see the messages show up every 0.5 second.